Jorgen: Turner, you're in BIG trouble! There's no excuse for what you have done!

-- In the supplementary manga set before Magical Girl Lyrical Nanoha's second season, while Nanoha, Alisa, and Suzuka watched a tape sent by Fate, a girl from another world whom Nanoha befriended, Alisa asked Nanoha a question that threatened to crack the Masquerade wide open.
+- In the supplementary manga set before Magical Girl Lyrical Nanoha A's, while Nanoha, Alisa, and Suzuka watched a tape sent by Fate, a girl from another world whom Nanoha befriended, Alisa asked Nanoha a question that threatened to crack the Masquerade wide open.

 - Subverted in Victorian Romance Emma: Adele does this to comfort and cover for Emma after a party.
 Emma gets drunk and lets her secret slip when she ends up crying over William.
 Adele gets it, but simply escorts Emma to her room with only a "Liquor can be overwhelming if you've never had it before."

-- The English dub of Shin Chan gives us this:
+- The English dub of Crayon Shin-chan gives us this:

 - Code Geass, when Lelouch encounters an opponent he can't fight (Nunnally), resulting in a 10-Minute Retirement: